pmichali/lazyjack/README.md

 The following needs to be done, prior to using this tool:
 * One or more bare-metal systems running Linux (tested with Ubuntu 16.04), each with:
   * Two interfaces, one for access to box, one for management network for cluster.
-  * Make sure management interface doesn't have a conflicting IPv6 address.
+  * Make sure management interface doesn't have a conflicting IP address.
-  * Internet access via IPv4 on the node being used for DNS64/NAT64.
+  * Internet access via IPv4 on the node being used for DNS64/NAT64 (V6).
   * Docker (17.03.2) installed.
   * Version 1.9+ of kubeadm, kubectl (on master), and kubelet.
   * Go 1.9+ (1.10.3+ for Kuberentes 1.11+) installed on the system and environment set up.